operation404/boneyard-turn-timer/README.md

 <img src="https://github.com/operation404/boneyard-turn-timer/blob/master/images/timer bar customization.png?raw=true" width=40%>

+## Known Issues
+When loading into Foundry while a combat is active, the client won't create a timer bar for the current turn.
+This is because timer bars are created at turn start and aren't synchronized across all clients.

 ## TODO
 - [ ] Add options to color timer per user, as well as options to get the user's chosen color for use in their timer bar.
 - [ ] Add better alert customization.
 Perhaps a sub menu that defines alerts per user, with the ability to define any number of alerts at any threshold, both message and sound?